#Blessed: Is Everyone Happier Than You On Social Media?

 "My hair is in my hands.
 The water is shallow.
 And I'm smiling," Conteh says.

 She looks stunning.
-Had you been browsing Instagram, you wouldn't have known that this was one of the worst time of her life.
+Had you been browsing Instagram, you wouldn't have known that this was one of the worst times of her life.
 "I was initially diagnosed with depression, and then later diagnosed with bipolar 2.
 It's like hating waking up, like dreading the morning," Conteh says.

-Distressed about her daughter, her mother took her on a vacation.
+Distressed about her daughter, Conteh's mother took her on a vacation.
 Conteh says it was a challenging trip — her mother felt powerless and broke down in tears quite a bit.
 But there were some moments of respite, one of which was when the picture of Conteh smiling in the water was taken.

 If you've spent any time on social media, you've seen this.
 Pictures of people having a better time than you, often accompanied by the hashtags #blessed and #grateful.
 Popular culture tells us that people like posting this to show off.

-But it's more complicated than that, says Dr. Brian Primack, the director of the Center for Research on Media, Technology and Health at the University of Pittsburgh.
+But it's more complicated than that, says Dr. Brian Primack, director of the Center for Research on Media, Technology and Health at the University of Pittsburgh.

 "People who feel socially isolated may be reaching out on social media, on some level, to self-medicate," he says.
 Primack suspects that people who are depressed often post to reach out, to feel like they are participating in the fun.

-Primack has co-authored several studies about how social media affects mental health.
-He found that people who checked social media the most frequently had almost three times the risk of depression, compared to people who checked less often.
+Primack has co-authored several studies about how social media affect mental health.
+He found that people who checked social media the most frequently had almost three times the risk of depression, compared with people who checked less often.

 But other research points to the possible benefits of social media.
-A recent study of brain development found that, for 9- and 10-year-old children, greater social media use, such as scrolling through Instagram and texting, was associated with some positive effects, including increased physical activity, less family conflict and fewer sleep problems.
-Children who had a higher use of general media, like Internet, TV and video games, were more prone to have worse sleep and more family conflict.
+A recent study of brain development found that for 9- and 10-year-old children, greater social media use, such as scrolling through Instagram and texting, was associated with some positive effects, including increased physical activity, less family conflict and fewer sleep problems.
+Children who had a higher use of general media, like Internet, TV and video games, were more prone to having worse sleep and more family conflict.

-Primack's findings focus on adults age 19-32.
+Primack's findings focus on adults ages 19-32.
 He says part of the problem is that on one level, we know these are filtered, curated photos.
 But on social media, "these are real people, so you feel like this is very much real life.
 You know it's not a Jose Cuervo ad, where the people are getting paid to put on smiles.
 These are people that you actually know."

 In other words, it's a happiness that, albeit closely curated, feels more attainable.
 If your high school buddy is living it up on a yacht, then why aren't you?

-So what comes first?
-Do you reach out more on social media because you are depressed, or do you get more depressed because you spend more time there.
+So which comes first?
+Do you reach out more on social media because you are depressed, or do you get more depressed because you spend more time there?
 Primack doesn't know, but he suspects it's a cycle.
 "That reaching out might then only serve to increase the perception of social isolation, which then leads to more social media use, etc.," he says.

-So why did Mankaprr Conteh post that picture of herself smiling on the beach?
+So why did Conteh post that picture of herself smiling on the beach?

 "It was like a celebration of the not crappiness of that moment," she says.
 "It was almost like trying to get back into the groove of normalcy, in the midst of depression."
 It captured the way she wished things could actually be.